-• Trading market risk arises primarily through the market-making activities of the Corporate and Investment Bank Division.
-This involves taking positions in debt, equity, foreign exchange, or other securities and commodities as well as in equivalent derivatives.
+- Trading market risk arises primarily through the market-making activities of the Corporate and Investment Bank Division.
+This involves taking positions in debt, equity, foreign exchange, or other securities and commodities as well as in equivalent derivatives. - Traded default risk arising from defaults and rating migrations.